BSI-Bund/secvisogram/README.md

 _Identifying & Solving Validation issues_
 Opening the error view in the sidebar will reveal a linked list of validation issues.
 Here you can click on any validation issue and directly jump to the affected form elements.

+The Form Editor's interface and behavior can be configured by adjusting field [metadata](app/scripts/importUiMetaData/metaData.js).
+For more detail, see the corresponding [readme](app/scripts/importUiMetaData/README.md).

 [(back to top)](#bsi-secvisogram-csaf-20-web-editor)